song31/comix-server/README.md

 ## FAQ

+Q) Which Synology DSM versions are supported?
+A) The install script was tested only on DSM 5.x and 4.x.
+However, comix-server itself is just a web application written in PHP so it should run on any platforms with HTTPD & PHP.

 Q) Which file formats are supported?
 A) Comix-server supports archive formats such as ZIP, RAR, CBZ, and CBR.